 As a business, you have a life cycle.
 This cycle includes fun steps such as startup, growth and maturity, as well as a few growing pains like decline and rebirth/innovation/closure.
 One of the ways to continue this cycle is through merger or acquisition, as this allows you to pursue new growth or get a fresh start with new ownership.

 The reasons for deciding to sell in any merger or acquisition is similar, regardless of size, geography or industry of a business.
-In other words, all of these things are like the other.

-Here’s a few common reasons why firms consider M&A:
+Here are a few common reasons why firms consider M&A:

-First, a few definitions.
 Middle-market companies are typically defined as firms with $50 million to $1 billion in revenues.
 Lower middle market firms are defined by $5 million to $50 million in revenue.

 This is occurring because of a few things:

-This party is happening, regardless the size or industry of your organization.
-Rather buyers are looking for management who know what they’re doing and defendable growth projections.
+Merger and acquisition activity is important to consider, regardless the size or industry of your organization.
+Buyers are looking for management who know what they’re doing and defendable growth projections.
 You can easily have these, regardless of your size.

-There is no formula or magic metric that can define the ‘perfect’ time to begin the process of looking for a buyer for your business.
-Hey, we’re not going to give you all the answers.

-Rather, you have to look at your own long-term business and personal financial goals.
+There is no formula or magic metric that can define the ‘perfect time’ to begin looking for a buyer.
+Rather, you must look at your own long-term business and personal financial goals.
 This will be your trigger to join the M&A party.
 But we will caution you with this.
 The transaction process is more than just a snap of your fingers.
 It’s complex and time-consuming.
-So make sure you bring a guest to your party … a trusted business advisor you will advocate for your best interests.
+So, start planning early.